 - Check-in: the check in process has been modified to eliminate unnecessary contact.
 When possible, reservations will be assigned to create space between occupied rooms to minimize guest and staff interaction in walkways.

 - Housekeeping: staff will not work in a room with guests present and will follow strict Stay Safe guidelines.
 Enhanced cleaning in guest rooms and public areas.
 We have implemented industry best practices in our cleaning procedures while reducing the harsh chemical footprint.
-We are frequently cleaning all high-touch items in public areas and recreation equipment, reducing decorative bedding items, using disposable cups and cutlery, offering alternatives to full cleanings during your stay, keeping rooms vacant for 72 hours prior to guest arrival, and allowing extra cleaning time, in addition to other processes.
+We are frequently cleaning all high-touch items in public areas and recreation equipment, reducing decorative bedding items, using disposable cups and cutlery, offering alternatives to full cleanings during your stay, keeping rooms vacant for an extended period prior to guest arrival whenever possible, and allowing extra cleaning time, in addition to other processes.

-- Occupancy: per a recent City of Sanibel mandate, hotel occupancy is “capped” at 50% and we are currently not able to host guests from “hot spots” in Miami-Dade County, Broward County, New York, New Jersey, Connecticut or Louisiana.
+- Occupancy: per a recent City of Sanibel mandate, hotel occupancy is “capped” at 75% and we are currently not able to host guests from “hot spots” including, not not limited to: New York, New Jersey, Connecticut or Louisiana.